rambodrahmani/qemu_linux_kernel/README.md

 User software can be developed using both Assembly and C++.

 ## Text and graphic mode
+The video output system of a Personal Computer is made up of a complex graphic adapter and a video output display: to the developer, this complex systems appears as the video controller, wich represents the graphic adapter and the video memory, which represent the display.

+One of the most used video controllers is known as VGA (Video Graphics Array).

+The graphic adapter circuitry manages the video display according to specific usage methods, which can me grouped into two main modes: the text mode and the graphic mode.

+In the I/O examples folder you will find programs which show how to work with both of them.

 ## The setup.sh script
 You can setup the required components of this repo manually one by one, or